Authorization

 client_id

 The URI the user should be redirected to after successful authentication.
-This usually points to your application.state
+This usually points to your application.

 The redirect should be done using a native browser with a URL bar, not with an embedded webview, so users are able to verify that they are being redirected to the correct URL.